-When planning a pregnancy, women today have to consider their history of exposure to environmental pollution in order to appropriately cleanse the Body Temple in preparation for carrying a healthy baby to term.
+When planning to have a baby, how to do a pregnancy detox is an important issue to consider before conceiving.
+Women today have to resolve any history of exposure to toxins either from the environment or an unhealthy diet in order to appropriately cleanse the Body Temple.
+This is crucial preparation for carrying a healthy baby to term.

-Our world has become a toxic soup with persistent environmental pollutants such as dioxin, the chemical by-product of numerous industrial processes found even at the North Pole.
+Unfortunately, our world today has become a toxic soup with persistent environmental pollutants such as dioxin, the chemical by-product of numerous industrial processes found even at the North Pole.
 Exposure to dioxin results in storage in body tissues.

 There is a large vortex of garbage roughly twice the size of Texas swirling out in the middle of the Pacific Ocean that keeps growing with each passing year.

-The grouper in the Gulf of Mexico are so deformed from the BP oil spill I’m told by fishermen friends that I have decided not to eat it anymore even though I live on the Gulf Coast and just love grouper sandwiches.
+The grouper in the Gulf of Mexico are so deformed from the BP oil spill I’m told by fishermen friends that I have decided not to eat it anymore.
+This is sad because I live on the Gulf Coast and just love grouper sandwiches.

-Hike off many country roads in small towns or large – doesn’t seem to matter – and you will find garbage and illegally dumped chemicals everywhere that are no doubt seeping into the ground water.
+Hike off many country roads in small towns or large — doesn’t seem to matter — and you will find garbage and illegally dumped chemicals everywhere.
+No doubt these pollutants are seeping into the groundwater.

 While I could go on and on about the environmental contaminants each and every one of us are exposed to on a daily basis, the point is clear – the synthetic prenatal vitamins recommended by conventional doctors three months before conception is not appropriate preparation for such a huge life event.

-Above all, detoxification in preparation for pregnancy should be gentle!
-Long juice fasts or doing the Master Cleanse is totally unnecessary.
-There is no need to stress and strain the body with fasting or highly restrictive diets to get highly effective results.
+Above all, efforts to detox your body for pregnancy should be gentle!
+Long juice fasts or doing the Master Cleanse is totally unnecessary and even counter-productive.
+There is no need to stress and strain the body with fasting or highly restrictive diets to get effective results.